The HIBEAM Instrument at the European Spallation Source: HIBEAM: beamline overview and search sensitivities

 \subsection{Searches for sterile neutrons}

 These search modes require scans over different magnetic field configurations.
-Following the procedure in~\cite{Berezhiani:2017azg}, the sensitivity in oscillation times can be estimated for the HIBEAM beamline for magnetic fields scans in the up-down direction with step size 2~mG between $\pm 2$~G. Dedicated 3-D magnetic scans with high statistics are used to investigate signal candidates.
+Following the procedure in~\cite{Berezhiani:2017azg,Addazi:2020nlz}, the sensitivity in oscillation times can be estimated for the HIBEAM beamline for magnetic fields scans in the up-down direction with step size 2~mG (200~nT) between $\pm 2$~G ($\pm$200~$\mu$T)~\cite{Addazi:2020nlz}.
+Dedicated 3-D magnetic scans with high statistics would then be used to investigate any candidate signal.

-A sensitivity on $\tau_{n \rightarrow n'}$ up to 180~s for the neutron regeneration experiment with the ESS at 2 MW power can be achieved for a running period of around one ESS year for a magnetic field region up to 2~G and background rate of 0.1 neutron/second.
-For the disappearance mode, this increases to 300~s for a detector with 25\% efficiency.
-These outstrip limits from UCN over a wide range of magnetic field and can achieve order-of-magnitude improvements.
+A sensitivity at 95\% Confidence Level on $\tau_{n \rightarrow n'}$ of $97$~s for the proposed neutron regeneration experiment with the ESS power of 5MW can be achieved for a running period of around a year for a magnetic field region up to 2~G (200~$\mu$T) and a background rate of 0.1 neutron/second.
+For the disappearance mode, this increases to $185$~s.
+These sensitivities typically outstrip earlier limits~\cite{ban,serb1,altarev,bodek,serb2,zurab11,berbiondi,edm,Ban:2023cja} and can achieve order-of-magnitude improvements for various magnetic field regions, in particular the higher field region in which limits are extremely weak.
 The search for neutron-antineutron conversions via sterile neutrons provides a sensitivity on ${{\tau_{n\rightarrow n'}\tau_{\bar{n} \rightarrow {n'}}}}$.
-Unlike the other searches, an effective background-free search can be achieved.
-This leads to a sensitivity on $\sqrt{{\tau_{n\rightarrow n'}\tau_{\bar{n} \rightarrow {n'}}}}$ that exceeds $1000$~s, the precise value depending on the smallness of the expected background.
-HIBEAM expects to run background-free i.e. with an expected number of background events following selections $\ll 1$, as the ILL did.
-A sensitivity up to $1000$~s is set as a benchmark.
-A comparison of HIBEAM sensitivities with limits from UCN experiments is given in Figure~\ref{fig:limsen}.
+Unlike the other searches, an effective background-free search can be done, as the ILL experiment showed.
+Background-free conditions, i.e. an expected number of background events $n_b < 1$, leads to a sensitivity on $\sqrt{{\tau_{n\rightarrow n'}\tau_{\bar{n} \rightarrow {n'}}}}$ of $230$~s.

+The HIBEAM sensitivities are shown in Figure~\ref{fig:limsen} and compared to earlier limits.
+The large HIBEAM sensitivity gain is robust to ESS power scenarios.
+The oscillation time sensitivities typically decline by around 20\% for a linac power of 2MW.